 Read more

-...discover the extent of their talents.
+...extent of their talents.
 In my free time I enjoy riding my bike and spending time with friends, family and my quirky dog, Miinan.
 I am the director of a middle school theater group as well as directing occasionally at the high school level and I love to get out and experience theater whenever possible.
-Music, both live performances and whatever is playing on my record player or in my ear buds, is...
+Music, both live performances and whatever is playing on my record player or in my ear buds, is also a...

 Read more

-Our interview process, stringent qualifications, and background screening ensure that only the best HSPT Reading tutors in Nevada work with Varsity Tutors.
+Our interview process, stringent qualifications, and background screening ensure that only the best HSPT Reading tutors in New Lenox, IL work with Varsity Tutors.
 To assure a successful experience, you're paired with one of these qualified tutors by an expert director - and we stand behind that match with our money-back guarantee.

 Receive personally tailored HSPT Reading lessons from exceptional tutors in a one-on-one setting.
 We help you connect with the best tutor for your particular needs while offering flexible scheduling to fit your busy life.